BeneathTheInk/couchdb-jwt-auth-server/README.md

 - `transform` _Function_ - A method that transforms the JWT payload into response data.
 - `session` _Object_ - Session storage options.
 These values get passed directly to the session store when created.
   - `session.store` _String | Function_ - The session storage to use.
 Built-in values include `memory` and `couch`.
 Other strings are required and used.
 Functions are considered storage creation methods and are expected to return a storage API object.
+- `refreshRoles` _Function | Boolean_ - A method that is called on every token renewal that should return an array of updated user roles.
+This method is called with the JWT payload data and the parsed CouchDB connection options.
+By default, this method attempts to use the passed JWT to fetch the user's document for updated roles and will return the original role set if it fails.
+Set to `false` to disable role refresh and always use the original roles.

 ## REST API Endpoints